netdata/netdata/aclk/README.md

 ## Enable and configure the ACLK

-The ACLK is enabled by default if its prerequisites installed correctly, and the correct configuration is already set in your Agent's `netdata.conf` file.
+The ACLK is enabled by default and automatically configured if the prerequisites installed correctly.
+You can see this in the `[cloud]` section of `netdata.conf`.

 ```conf
 [cloud]